OSGConnect/connectbook/start/data/stashcache.md

 More usage options are described in the stashcp help message:

 	$ stashcp -h
-	stashcp [-d] [-r] [-h] <source> <destination>

-	-d: show debugging information
-	-r: recursively copy
+	Usage: stashcp [options] source destination

+	Options:
-	-h: show this help text
+	  -h, --help            show this help message and exit -d, --debug           debug

-	--closest: return closest cache location

-	Exit status 4 indicates that at least one file did not successfully copy over.
-	Exit status 1 indicates that the WantsStashCache classad was not present in job environment.
+	  -r                    recursively copy
+	  --closest             Return the closest cache and exit -c CACHE, --cache=CACHE
+							Cache to use
+	  -j CACHES_JSON, --caches-json=CACHES_JSON
+							The JSON file containing the list of caches --methods=METHODS     Comma separated list of methods to try, in order.
+							Default: cvmfs,xrootd,http
+	  -t TOKEN, --token=TOKEN
+							Token file to use for reading and/or writing